 A macro is a piece of code within Excel that you can use to automate many routine tasks—just like the ones I mentioned above.

 You may have heard the terms "macro" and "VBA" used interchangeably, but there is a distinction.
 Put simply, VBA is the programming language used to write macros.
-Check out this explanatory video for more background on the differences between macros and VBA.

 When you have some experience under your belt, you can use VBA to create more complex macros as shown in this tutorial on advanced filtering.